 The second step is up to you.
 What will you imagine?
 How will the color inspire a project that will move you a little closer to that image you have in your head, of all you can be?
 Maybe not perfect, but perfectly you.

 Sundara Yarn is currently a one woman show in Sequim, WA.
-Well, Sundara's daughter and two dogs are along for the ride, but they generally keep out of the yarn.
+Well, Sundara's daughter and her dog is along for the ride, but they generally keep out of the yarn.